 We are fortunate to live in an era when a huge amount of financial information is commercially available.
 This is the data that the rest of us paid financial elites to access for us in previous generations.
 Well, the paywall is gone, but the responsibility for all of us has now increased.
 Every person must now take it upon himself to understand when to save and when to invest.

 Let's be clear - even the most conservative risk tolerance is no reason to forego investing.
 Treasury bonds that are created specifically to outpace inflation are considered the safest investment in the world.
-Many people completely overlook or forego these just because they hear the word "investment" and immediately think "possible loss."
+Many people completely overlook or forego these just because they hear the word "investment" and immediately think of "possible loss."

 No, personal risk tolerance must be a function of knowing the basics of all the financial tools that are available to you.
 Once you learn the real risk that is associated with using those tools, you can make an informed decision about how much of that risk you want to take.